MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-add-input-hints.md

 ---
 title: Add input hints to messages - Bot Service
 description: Learn how to add input hints to bot messages.
-See how to use the Bot Connector service to specify whether a bot is accepting, expecting, or ignoring user input.
+See how to use the Bot Framework Connector service to specify whether a bot is accepting, expecting, or ignoring user input.
 author: RobStand
 ms.author: kamrani
 manager: kamrani